Koromix/rygel/web/koffi.dev/pages/variables.md

 *New in Koffi 2.6*

-Use `koffi.encode()` to encode JS values into C symbols or pointers, wrapped as external objects or as simple numbers.
+Use `koffi.encode()` to encode JS values into C symbols or pointers, which are represented by BigInt numbers.

 Some arguments are optional and this function can be called in several ways:

-- `koffi.encode(ref, type, value)`: no offset
+- `koffi.encode(ptr, type, value)`: no offset
-- `koffi.encode(ref, offset, type, value)`: explicit offset to add to the pointer before encoding
+- `koffi.encode(ptr, offset, type, value)`: explicit offset to add to the pointer before encoding

 We'll reuse the examples shown above and change the variable values with `koffi.encode()`.